 An immensely talented actress and singer who was stunningly beautiful and once billed as the female Elvis?
 You’d better believe Ann-Margret was one of the biggest ’60s bombshells.

 Ann-Margret’s second-ever film role was in the Rodgers and Hammerstein musical State Fair.
 For this, she initially tested for the good girl role, but the directors deemed her too seductive.
 Olsson was then eventually cast as the bad girl.
 And thus the two sides of Ann-Margret — the actress later wrote in her autobiography that she changed “from little Miss Lollipop to Sexpot-Banshee” as soon as the music started.

 Then, Ann-Margret never slowed down.
 She became one of the most recognizable faces of the ’60s by starring in the massive hit Bye Bye Birdie and appearing alongside Elvis in the smash musical Viva Las Vegas.

 Today, Ann-Margret, 81, hasn’t stopped singing or acting.
-Although her career has slowed somewhat, she released a critically acclaimed gospel album in 2001 and guest-starred on Netflix’s The Kominsky Method in 2018, Happy! in 2019 and in the 2021 film Queen Bees and 2022’s A Holiday Spectacular.
+Although her career has slowed somewhat, she released a critically acclaimed gospel album in 2001 and guest-starred on Netflix’s The Kominsky Method in 2018, Happy! in 2019, the 2021 film Queen Bees and 2022’s A Holiday Spectacular.